cjpardodelahoz/pss/README.md

 # PSS
-R package to compute PSS (Phylogenetic Structure of Specialization) index of phylogenetic diversity and the associated metrics (Pardo-De la Hoz et al., 2021).
+R package to compute PSS index of phylogenetic diversity and the associated metrics (Pardo-De la Hoz et al., 2021).

 ## Installation
 Install in R using devtools: